GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 ![README](../04-images/M21-DI-6.png)
 <br><br>

+#### 2.3.
+Review the metadata grounding file generated that we will use as part of system instructions to the Demand Planner Agent

-5. Browse Cloud Storage bucket to see the grounding file that has the metadata
+Browse Cloud Storage bucket to see the grounding file that has the metadata

 ![README](../04-images/M21-DI-7.png)
 <br><br>